+Gum Chewing

-Gum Chewing: Chewing gum in school is not allowed.
-Students who do chew gum will be asked to properly dispose of it.
+Chewing gum in school is not allowed.
+Students who chew gum will be asked to properly dispose of it.
 Chronic offenders may receive appropriate consequences.

-Public Display of Affection: Public displays of affection such as kissing or other physical contact of a similar nature are not permitted.
+Public Display of Affection

+Public displays of affection such as kissing or other physical contact of a similar nature are not permitted.
 Students will be advised to refrain from such behavior in the first instance.
 Subsequent violations will result in parental notification and/or other consequences, depending on the circumstance.

+Student Visitors

-Student Visitors: Occasionally parents or students ask if a student from another school may visit for the day.
+Occasionally parents or students ask if a student from another school may visit for the day.
 Permission may be granted by the administration when the following criteria are met:

-- The visiting student must be a 7th or 8th grader. - A request must be made in advance, to the school administration from the parent or guardian of the Windham Middle School student. - Former students who are now in high school may visit only after school hours.

-(Source: WSD Policy KI)
+- The visiting student must be a 7th or 8th grader. - A request must be made in advance, to the school administration from the parent or guardian of the Windham Middle School student. - Former students who are now in high school may visit only after school hours. - (Source: WSD Policy KI)

-Walking or Riding a Bicycle to School: Students may walk and ride a bike to and from school as long as they have written permission.
-Permission slips can be good for the entire year if so stated and may be kept on file in the office.
+Walking or Riding a Bicycle to School

+Students may walk and ride a bike to and from school.
 Bicycles are to be kept next to the school at the bicycle rack.
 Students are required to wear a helmet if they bring their bicycle on school property and are encouraged to provide locks for their bikes.
 Bicycle privileges can be taken away if students are seen riding unsafely to or from school.

-Detentions and Student Discipline WSD Policies JKB and JICD:
+Detentions and Student Discipline WSD Policies JKB and JICD

-Removal from the classroom: means a student is sent to the building Principal's office or other designated area during the same school day.
+Removal from the classroom

+means a student is sent to the building Principal's office or other designated area during the same school day.
 It is within the discretion of the person in charge of the classroom or activity to remove the student.

-Restriction from school activities: means a student will attend school, classes, but will not participate in other school extra-curricular activities, including such things as competitions, field trips, and performances.
+Restriction from school activities

+means a student will attend school, classes, but will not participate in other school extra-curricular activities, including such things as competitions, field trips, and performances.
 A student who has been restricted from school activities may participate in practices at the discretion of the person imposing the restriction.

+Detention

-Detention: A school administrator or teacher may detain a student for disciplinary reasons during school hours.
+A school administrator or teacher may detain a student for disciplinary reasons during school hours.
 Further, a school administrator or teacher may detain a Student for disciplinary reasons after school hours, provided the parent has been notified of the detention and, in the case of bus students, arrangements have been made for the student's transportation home.
 In cases where transportation is required, 24-hour notice will be given so that transportation may be arranged.
 Types of detentions include the following: